katholiek-onderwijs-vlaanderen/sri/README.md

       ]
     }

-*List* resources MUST provides paging through, and servers MUST impose a maximum number of items that will be returned on a single GET operation.
+*List* resources MUST support paging, and servers MUST impose a maximum number of items that will be returned on a single GET operation (i.e. servers MUST enforce paging if more than a reasonable number of items is requested).

 *List* resources can be *filtered* through the use of URL parameters.
-All parameter names and parameter values should be camelCasedLikeThis, but the resource names should be lower cased.
-If the parameter name or the value is not recognized by the server or not valid for this resource a developer-friendly error message SHOULD be returned with HTTP status code `404 Not Found`.
+All parameter names and parameter values MUST be camelCasedLikeThis, but the resource names MUST be in lower case.
+If the parameter name or the value is not recognized by the server or not valid for this *list* resource, the server MUST return with HTTP status code `404 Not Found`.
+The server MUST return a error message in the response body (see below for errors).

 *List* resources support URL parameter `expand` for *expanding* a resource. *Expansion* makes a *list* resource include the related *regular* resources in `results[x].$$expanded`.
-The `expand` parameter MUST accept dot-separated paths, relative to the response object.
+The `expand` parameter MUST accept one or more dot-separated paths, relative to the response object.
+If more than one property paths is specified they MUST be seperated with a comma.
 To include the regular resources from the `results` array :

     GET /customers?expand=results.href
     200 OK